sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 Starting from the tank, be positive you have a clean tank!
 We want to check the in-tank fuel pump, float, and hoses are okay.
 If you're positive it's fine, you can skip this step.

-Check the inside of the tank and make note if you have a fuel sending unit with the float and fuel pump, be sure they are in good working order.
-The float will measure the fuel in your tank and usually, it comes packaged with the fuel pump right next to it.
-In combination, this in-tank system pulls out the fuel from the fuel tank.
-However, the Mk1 has a different setup.

-There are TWO fuel pumps for the Mk1, one inside and one outside!
-Inside the tank is a lift pump that will lift fuel from the tank through the lines, the second pump is what pressurizes the fuel to 43.5 PSI~.
-It passes through a fuel accumulator to accumulate fuel, aiding the car for cold starts.
-This is like the function of a choke.
-The accumulator also helps to mitigate pulsations from the fuel pump itself.
-In my case, I replaced the second pump that pressurizes the fuel to 43.5 PSI.
-Replacing this outer pump made it simpler.
-As the car runs, it will only be able to generate up to 3 PSI of fuel, which is enough for the 1998 ZX6R carbs that I am running.
-According to the manuals that I've found, it runs at about 3 PSI.
-If you're unsure, you can use a fuel bypass regulator that lets you adjust the PSI from 3-10 PSI.

-Once you solve the pumping setup, we need to filter the fuel.
-Most in-tank filters come with a screen that pulls the fuel.
-I added my first fuel filter at the rear BEFORE the fuel pump.
-Then I installed a second fuel pump in the engine bay.
-Test with a fuel pressure gauge so that it is not too restrictive, otherwise opt for a single filter.
-If you're using a cheap fuel pressure gauge, it may give incorrect readings because of its construction.
-Read more from Aeromotive Inc. and their case for good and bad fuel pressure gauges.
+### The In-Tank Fuel Pump

+I checked my fuel tank to see if there was any debris in it... and there was a bit, but not too much that I'd be concerned with.
+What we really want to do is make sure that NONE of that debris makes it to our fuel pump.
+I made that mistake by forgetting to put the strainer on my fuel pump, not too long after that the fuel pump was no longer a pump.
+With debris lodged in the pump, I lost fuel pressure and got a major headache trying to resolve the issue, ignoring the part that I just replaced.

+Your in-tank fuel pump is comprised two components: a fuel pump, sometimes called a transfer pump, and a fuel sending unit.
+The fuel pump obviously sucks up fuel from the tank and pumps it through your lines.
+The fuel sending unit sends a certain voltage depending on the level of the fuel.
+When there is a lot of fuel, the float will float higher in the fuel tank, changing its arm position to send an electric signal saying fuel is high.
+When there is little fuel, the float will float lower, shifting its arm position to send a weaker electrical signal saying that fuel is low.

+Confirm that all of these parts work normally, tighten your clams and move on.

+### Main Fuel Pump

+If you follow the feed line out of the fuel tank, you will get to the car's original fuel pump inlet.
+We are going to be removing and replacing it.
+While you can leave it on and install a fuel pressure regulator, I replaced it with a low PSI fuel pump, around 2-3 PSI, to simplify the design.
+At this point we have other considerations, do you want to replace all the rubber lines with new rubber or braided stainless steel?

-You have two options for plumbing: rubbe fuel lines and braided stainless steel.
-For this application and cheapness, I went with 5/16" rubber lines.
+Since I'm cheap, I went with 5/16" rubber lines.
 It fit most places and I didn't need to use too many adapters to a different size.
+But here's a quick comparision:

 | Rubber Lines                 | Braided Stainless Steel           |
 | ---------------------------- | --------------------------------- |